Max Kepler Player Props: Twins vs. Royals

 Max Kepler At The Plate

-- Kepler is batting .204 with three doubles, two home runs and two walks.
+- Kepler has four doubles, two home runs and two walks while batting .226.

-- In 14 games played this year, he has gone deep in two of them.
+- He has homered in two of 15 games played this year, and in 3.4% of his plate appearances.

-- In five games this year (35.7%), he has scored, including multiple runs twice.
+- In five games this season (33.3%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.